dangnh0611/facial_verification_android/README.md

 ## About this repository
 This repository is the implementation of Android application which support facial 2FA.
-It applies deep learning techniques for face detection/recognition/anti-spoofing.
+It applies deep learning techniques for face detection/recognition/anti-spoofing on frames captured from smart phone's frontal camera.

 ![work-flow](./docs/diagrams/diagram-flow-block.png)
 - **Face detection**: Face detector of [Google's MLKit](https://developers.google.com/ml-kit) on Android.